"Highly intelligent, she is extremely responsive and unmistakably a leader in her field."

 In commercial law, Naomi comes ‘highly recommended’, ‘singled out by major firms’.
 She is ‘seen by top firms as an approachable and able commercial practitioner’ and counts blue-chip financial institutions and insurers amongst her clients.
 Over many years, she has been cited as an expert in this field in the Legal Experts guide.
 She has been identified as a ‘prominent practitioner’ in the field of professional negligence.

 Naomi is an accredited mediator, experienced in mediating complex and high value disputes in all her areas of practice.
 Recent feedback includes, ‘Thank you very much for your role yesterday, which you performed breathtakingly well.
-I am absolutely convinced we would have drawn up stumps before lunchtime without you.’.
+I am absolutely convinced we would have drawn up stumps before lunchtime without you.’ and, ‘Reaching settlement was undoubtedly down to your excellent mediation skills… [Solicitors and Counsel] were very impressed with how you managed the whole situation, and I don’t think we would have ever settled this case without you (we had been trying for over 6 months!).
+Thank you again, we are truly grateful.’.

 Naomi is the General Editor of Butterworths Employment Law: Practice, Procedure & Precedents, Fifth Edition.